Peter Hoffmann

 └── VFP9RENU.DLL

-In the following script uses the python library dbfread to access the dbf file format and convert it to a more convenient sqlite database.
-To run the script you need to install it with pip install dbfread into your virtual environment.
+The following script uses the Python library dbfread to access the DBF file format and convert it to a more convenient SQLite database.
+To run the script, install it with pip install dbfread in your virtual environment.

 #!/usr/bin/env python